We rely on our resources to accomplish our goals.

 In order to learn how to better manage my personal resources, I spent a whole week documenting and analyzing my experience with specific resources (money, time, energy, focus, willpower, presence, and connection, to be exact) and then used my reflections to shift my actions with more intention and awareness.

 I formatted my process of note taking, reflecting, analyzing, and determining action steps into a FREE COMPANION WORKBOOK that you can download, print, and use for your own personal resource management.
 Read through the four steps for the practice below to learn how to define, track, evaluate, and manage your personal resources with more attention and awareness.
-And then download the workbook at the end of the post!
+And then download the workbook at the end of the post.
+If you want to explore more exercises check out my book Tend to It: A Holistic Guide to Intentional Productivity.

 Step 1: Identify and Define Your Resources